Leela Chitnis

 Leela Chitnis (née Nagarkar; 9 September 1909 – 14 July 2003) was an Indian actress in the Indian film industry, active from the 1930s to the 1980s.
 In her early years she starred as a romantic lead, but she is best remembered for her later roles playing a virtuous and upright mother to leading stars.

 Early life

 She was born in a Marathi-speaking Brahmin family, in Dharwad, Karnataka.
 Her father was an English literature professor.
 With a B.A. degree, she was one of the first educated film actresses.
 After graduation she joined Natyamanwantar, a progressive theater group that produced plays in her native Marathi language.
-The group's works were greatly influenced by Ibsen, Shaw and Stanislavsky.
+The group's works were greatly influenced by Henrik Ibsen, George Bernard Shaw and Konstantin Stanislavski.
 With the theatre group, Leela played the lead role in a series of comedies and tragedies and even founded her own repertory.

 Career

 Chitnis' early stage work included comedy Usna Navra (1934) and with her own film group Udyacha Sansar.
 She started acting to support her four children.
 She started as an extra and went on to stunt films.